MicrosoftDocs/xamarin-docs/docs/essentials/contacts.md

 }
 ```

-## Platform Differences
+## Platform differences

 # [Android](#tab/android)

-- The `cancellationToken` parameter in the `GetAllAsync` method is only used on UWP
+- The `cancellationToken` parameter in the `GetAllAsync` method is only used on UWP.

 # [iOS](#tab/ios)

-- The `cancellationToken` parameter in the `GetAllAsync` method is only used on UWP
+- The `cancellationToken` parameter in the `GetAllAsync` method is only used on UWP.
 - The iOS platform does not support the `DisplayName` property natively, thus the `DisplayName` value is constructed as "GivenName FamilyName".

 # [UWP](#tab/uwp)